Climate Crisis in Antarctica

 Read more

-ASOC advocates for science-based policies within the existing Antarctic governance framework.
+ASOC advocates for precautionary, science-based policies at the highest levels of Antarctic governance.

 Read more